 I had a client I was working with recently who had a realtor I didn’t know.
-This realtor wanted to write a pre-qualification letter for an offer they wanted to make on a house, to take a shot at getting the realtor commission, and wanted me to write up a pre-qualification letter for a mortgage amount I did not think the buyer could qualify for.
+This realtor wanted me to write a pre-qualification letter for an offer they wanted to make on a house.
+They wanted me to write up a pre-qualification letter for a mortgage amount I did not think the buyer could qualify for.
 The realtor just wanted to get the property under contract and tie it up to see if we could work it out somehow after the fact.
+They just wanted to take a shot at getting the realtor commission.
 Think this is a rare event?
-I bet it happens way more than we know.

-The realtor’s exact words were, “If we are going to have a 21 day financing contingency, does it really matter if the letter is valid?”
+The realtor’s exact words were, “If we are going to have a 21 day financing contingency does it really matter if the letter is valid?”
 Yes, it does.
 First, if I want to keep my reputation intact, yes it does matter.
 Second, to be fair to the seller, yes it does matter.
 Third, to meet any level of professional integrity, yes it does matter.
 I could go on.

-Words that cause me to cringe are, “It’s just a pre-qualification letter, can’t we get one in a few minutes, what’s the big deal?”
-It is bad enough when a buyer has a casual attitude about getting pre-qualified, but when the realtor supports this, the mortgage transaction just becomes problematic and a nightmare for all.
+Words that cause me to cringe are, “It’s just a pre-qualification letter.
+Can’t we get one in a few minutes.
+What’s the big deal?”
+It is bad enough when a buyer has a casual attitude about getting pre-qualified.
+But when the realtor supports this, the mortgage transaction just becomes problematic and a nightmare for all.

 Realtors and sellers need to be aware that sometimes the pre-qualification letter that they have was issued under duress.
 They really need to ask the lender some hard questions, and not just glance through the pre-qualification letter and assume it is accurate.